Benign Overfitting in Multiclass Classification: All Roads Lead to Interpolation: Conditions for benign overfitting

 When $n$ is fixed, the conditions for benign overfitting for $\Wsvm$ become $\tn{\boldmu} = \Theta(p^\beta) \text{ for } \beta\in(1/4,1).$ \end{corollary} Note that the upper bound on $\tn{\boldmu}$ comes from the conditions that make SVM=MNI in Theorem \ref{thm:svmgmm}; indeed, a distinct corollary of Theorem~\ref{thm:classerrorgmm} is that $\Wls$ overfits benignly with sufficient signal strength $\tn{\boldmu} = \Omega(p^{1/4})$.
 We can compare our result with the binary case~\cite{wang2020benign}.
 When $k$ and $n$ are both finite, the condition $\tn{\boldmu} = \Theta(p^\beta) \text{ for } \beta\in(1/4,1)$ is the same as the binary result.

-Next, we state our sufficient and necessary conditions for harmless interpolation under the MLM model --- these arise directly from Equation~\eqref{eq:mlmerror} of Theorem~\ref{thm:classerrormlm}. \begin{corollary} Let the same assumptions as in Theorem~\ref{thm:classerrormlm} hold.
-Then, for finite number of classes $k$, the following parameters of the bilevel ensemble (Assumption~\ref{as:bilevel}) ensure that the total classification error of $\W$ approaches $0$ as $n \to \infty$:
+Next, we state our sufficient and necessary conditions for harmless interpolation under the MLM model. \begin{corollary} Let the same assumptions as in Theorem~\ref{thm:classerrormlm} hold.
+Then, for finite number of classes $k$, the following parameters of the bilevel ensemble (Assumption~\ref{as:bilevel}) ensure that the total classification error of $\Wsvm$ approaches $0$ as $n \to \infty$: